How to use Nutrient React Native SDK with Expo

 Creating an Expo project

-You’ll start by creating a normal Expo(opens in a new tab) project that can run in Expo Go(opens in a new tab).
+You’ll start by creating a normal Expo(opens in a new tab) project.
 If you’re new to Expo(opens in a new tab), consider familiarizing yourself with the official Expo documentation(opens in a new tab).

 Use the command below to create a new project: